-The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Health and Psychology.
+The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
-This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.For more details and information about this course visit:
+This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

 The study of History helps you to understand how individuals, communities and societies have lived in the past and how those past experiences have helped to shape the present world.
 History helps us make sense of our world and understand what may lie ahead because the future is shaped by its history in so many ways.
-Our History degree gives you the opportunity to study a wide-range of historical periods and topics with elements in British, Irish, European and International History from the late medieval age to the twentieth century.
+Our History degree gives you the opportunity to study a wide-range of historical periods from the Early Modern period to more recent contemporary historical events.

-By studying with us, you can study a range of topics from the Early Modern period to the Twentieth century.
 You will engage with a wide variety of historical evidence throughout the whole of your degree programme.
-History at Liverpool Hope is part of the supportive and friendly environment of the Department of History and Politics.
-You will benefit from being taught by a team of recognised scholars and experts in their fields who are dedicated and experienced teachers and researchers and regular publishers of their research.
+History at Liverpool Hope is part of the supportive and friendly environment within the subject areas of History, Politics and International Relations.
+You will benefit from being taught by a team of recognised scholars, who have published widely in their fields and who are dedicated and experienced teachers.

-Throughout your degree, you will be able to take advantage of the rich library, archival, museum and heritage resources available in Liverpool and further afield, as well as benefit from our partnership with National Museums Liverpool.
-Working with the staff and resources of the World Museum, the new Museum of Liverpool and the Maritime Museum and its associated International Slavery Museum forms an important part of your learning experiences.
-The department runs a range of fieldwork activities every year in the local area and beyond, and offers the opportunity for study visits to major European cities each year.For more details and information about this course visit:
+Throughout your degree, you will be able to take advantage of the rich library, archival, museum and heritage resources available in Liverpool and further afield.
+Working with the resources of the many Liverpool museums forms an important part of your learning experiences.
+The History team run a range of fieldwork activities every year in the local area and beyond, and offers the opportunity for study visits to major European cities on an annual basis.